 Omaha, NE 68116

-Best Date Night Restaurant
+Best Dinner Restaurant

-Nestled into their cozy, upscale location in Omaha’s trendy Old Market district, V. Mertz makes a perfect destination for a romantic night out.
+Nestled into their cozy, upscale location in Omaha’s trendy Old Market district, V. Mertz makes a perfect destination for a night out.
 Executive Chef Jacob Newton turns out exquisitely-plated small entrees featuring duck breast, Wagyu beef, fresh fish and a variety of small plates.
 Don’t forget to save room for Pasty Chef Ally Peralta’s handcrafted farm egg crème brulee, or chocolate ganache tartlet!
 An excellent assortment of wine and unique cocktails make perfect pairings for dinner and dessert.

 1022 Howard St